 Small business criteria

-In order to be considered an eligible “small business” for purposes of this Grant, the business must meet all of the following criteria:
+To be considered an “eligible for-profit small business” for purposes of this grant, the business must meet all of the following criteria:

 - Based in Alberta;

 - Currently active, lawful, and have all necessary and required licenses and registrations;